 As can be observed, the etching power of the ferric chloride on copper rises up as a function of the concentration.
 This occurs up to 33ºBé approximately, from where the activity goes backwards decreasing again.
 If we take a portion of this plot, that corresponding to the concentrations between 39ºBé and 45ºBé (Fig., 2), we can realize that is almost linear.
 In addition to its capability of resist penetration using gelatinized paper, this is a good reason for the use of a group of dilutions highly recommended in many texts.

 In spite of this linearity, the figures in the depth units indicate that the activity of a 45ºBé solution is of only the 73% than that of 39ºBé.
-This suggest that if we want to progress a constant depth into the copper along the total etching time, the plate must remain more time in the concentrated solutions and less as it is immersed in those more diluted.
+This suggest that if we want to progress a constant depth into the copper along the total etching time, the plate must remain more time in the concentrated solutions but less when it is immersed in the more diluted.
 Following this hypothesis and for a given total etching time, it can be divided in as many parts as dilutions will be used.
 The weighted individual time for each is derived in turn from the activity shown in the plot of the Fig., 2.

 As an example, we suppose that our total etching time producing a rich black is 25min and the dilution that penetrates the shadows resist is 45ºBé.
 Following with the example, the last dilution that still avoid an over etching of the white patch in the step wedge is 41ºBé.
 A weighted etching sequence derived from the upper plot is shown in the Table 1.